automating-presentations/slide2mp4/README.md

 brew install awscli ffmpeg ghostscript graphicsmagick
 ```

-If you don't would like to make any changes to your local environment, you can download a container image with a complete environment for using slide2mp4.
+If you don't want to make any changes to your local environment, you can download a container image with a complete environment for using slide2mp4.
 ```
 docker pull ghcr.io/automating-presentations/slide2mp4:latest
 ```